UKPLab/sentence-transformers/docs/hugging_face.md

 ## The Hugging Face Hub

-In addition to the official [pre-trained models](https://www.sbert.net/docs/pretrained_models.html), you can find over 500 `sentence-transformer` models on the [Hugging Face Hub](http://hf.co/models?library=sentence-transformers&sort=downloads) covering a range of tasks.
-You can filter to find particular models, such as searching for [`feature-extraction`](https://huggingface.co/models?library=sentence-transformers&pipeline_tag=feature-extraction&sort=downloads) for models for generating embeddings, or [`sentence-similarity`](https://huggingface.co/models?library=sentence-transformers&pipeline_tag=sentence-similarity&sort=downloads) for sentence similarity models.
+In addition to the official [pre-trained models](https://www.sbert.net/docs/pretrained_models.html), you can find over 500 `sentence-transformer` models on the [Hugging Face Hub](http://hf.co/models?library=sentence-transformers&sort=downloads).

 All models on the Hugging Face Hub come with the following:
 1. An [automatically generated model card](https://huggingface.co/docs/hub/models-cards#what-are-model-cards) with a description, example code snippets, architecture overview, and more.